-We issued an audit report including an unqualified opinion on the Commissioner's (and group) financial statements on 23 September 2016.
+We issued an audit report including an unqualified opinion on the Chief Constable's financial statements on 23 September 2016.
 The audit progressed smoothly and we did not encounter any significant issues whilst undertaking our work.
 All errors identified were corrected by management.
 Further details are set out in section 02.